 Depreciable cost = $10,000 – $800

-Other names used for straight-line method are original cost method or fixed installment method.
+Other names used for straight-line method are original cost method or fixed installment method of depreciation.

 The following formula is used to calculate depreciation under straight line method:

 The Eastern company provides the following information regarding one of its fixed assets that has been purchased on January 1, 2022:

 - Salvage value: $3,000

 Required: Calculate annual depreciation expense of this asset using straight line method.